javalent/fantasy-statblocks/README.md

 The callback function will receive the `plugin`, `monster` and `property` parameters.

+## Sharing Layouts

+Layouts can be shared in [this discussion](https://github.com/valentine195/obsidian-5e-statblocks/discussions/41).

 ## Adding a Layout to the Plugin

 Layouts can be added to the plugin by opening a pull request.